CERC-Genomic-Medicine/glimpse_pipeline/README.md

 # Genotype imputation using low depth sequencing data

 ## 1. Description
 Pipeline for genotype imputation from low-depth sequencing data using [GLIMPSE1](https://github.com/odelaneau/GLIMPSE).
-This pipeline uses [GATK HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) for estimating genotype probabilities at reference sites prior to imputation.
+This pipeline uses [GATK HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) for estimating genotype probabilities at reference sites before imputation.
 The pipeline was developed using [Nextflow](https://www.nextflow.io/) and was tested on [SLURM](https://slurm.schedmd.com/documentation.html) job scheduler.

+> [!IMPORTANT]
+> As recommended by the GLIMPSE1 authors, this pipeline imputes indels while ignoring indels' genotype likelihoods computed from the sequencing data.
+If you are interested in more accurate indel imputation, then consider switching to GLIMPSE2 (but keep in mind that GLIMPSE2 doesn't support a joint imputation).

 ## 2. Prerequisites
 The following software is required: